EvanGiannini/CSAEACoders/README.md

 # GitHub Codespaces ♥️ Django

-Welcome to your shiny new Codespace running Django!
+HI to your Dinosaur new Codespace running Django!
 We've got everything fired up and running for you to explore Django.

 You've got a blank canvas to work on from a git perspective as well.
 There's a single initial commit with the what you're seeing right now - where you go from here is up to you!